-The Nursing Program is accredited by the Commission on Collegiate Nursing Education (CCNE); the Teacher Education Programs are accredited by the Council for the Accreditation of Educator Preparation(CAEP) and the Physician Assistant Studies Program is accredited by the Accreditation Review Commision for Physician Assistant Education(ARC-PA).
+The Nursing Program is accredited by the Commission on Collegiate Nursing Education (CCNE), the Teacher Education Programs are accredited by the Council for the Accreditation of Educator Preparation(CAEP),the entry-level occupational therapy master’s degree program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), and the Physician Assistant Studies Program is accredited by the Accreditation Review Commision for Physician Assistant Education(ARC-PA).
 The Madden School of Business is accredited by Association to Advance Collegiate Schools of Business International (AACSB).
 The Chemistry Department is approved by the American Chemical Society.

 The College is also a member of:

 - Association of Jesuit Colleges and Universities (AJCU)

 - Association of Colleges and Universities of the State of New York (ACUSNY)

 - Association of American Colleges and Universities (AACU)